Owej9023/ChessFunction/README.md

 ## Features:

 1. **Data Retrieval**: The script retrieves game data from the Chess.com API for a list of specified usernames.
+   **Scraping the Data**:
+      1. **API Request**: The code makes HTTP GET requests to the Chess.com API endpoint (`https://api.chess.com/pub/player/{username}/games/archives`) to retrieve the game archives for each specified username.
+It               iterates through each player's username to gather their game archives.

+      2. **Iterating through Years and Months**: For each player, the API provides game archives organized by year and month.
+Therefore, the code iterates through each year and month to retrieve the game data for that           specific period.
+This involves constructing the appropriate URLs for each year and month and making API requests to fetch the game data.

+      3. **JSON Parsing**: The JSON response from the API is parsed using the `jsonlite::fromJSON()` function to convert it into a structured R object.

+      4. **Data Retrieval**: The code loops through each archive URL obtained from the JSON response and retrieves the game data from each URL.

+      5. **Data Processing**: The retrieved game data is filtered based on specific criteria such as time control (blitz), rules (chess), and rated games.

+      6. **Time Calculation**: Time spent per move is calculated for each game using custom functions.

+      This process ensures that the code systematically collects game data from Chess.com for each player, navigating through their game archives organized by year and month.

 2. **Data Processing**:
    - The retrieved data is filtered based on specific criteria such as game time control (blitz), rules (chess), and rated games.